 The Alberta Psychiatric Association has close ties to the Canadian Psychiatric Association (CPA) and its committee structure mirrors that of the federal body addressing Science and Research, Psychiatric Education, Standards of Practice and Economics.

-The Alberta Psychiatric Association allies with the Alberta Medical Association (AMA). sharing executive membership with the Sections of General Psychiatry and Child and Adolescent Psychiatry through which it elects members to the Representative Forum and works to achieve equitable fees and schedule of medical benefits.
+The Alberta Psychiatric Association allies with the Alberta Medical Association (AMA), sharing executive membership with the Sections of General Psychiatry (SGP) and Child and Adolescent Psychiatry (SCAP) through which it elects members to the Representative Forum and works to achieve equitable fees and schedule of medical benefits.

-An important section function is to represent psychiatrists during fees and benefits negotiations that establish the Alberta Health Care Schedule of Medical Benefits (available at the Alberta Health website).
+An important section function is to represent psychiatrists during fees and benefits negotiations that establish the Alberta Health Care Schedule of Medical Benefits.

-This section elects two psychiatrists to the AMA Representative Forum (RF).
+The SGP elects two psychiatrists to the AMA Representative Forum (RF).
 From the RF, they become delegates to the AMA governing body by election to the AMA Board of Directors.
-Currently, one psychiatrist sits on the AMA Board (Sandra Corbett) and a second (P.J.
-White) is the AMA President-Elect.

-The Scientific Program of the Annual General Meeting held annually in March is regarded for its excellence as an educational and social event.
-The Foundation, an accredited charity, raises money for education and research.
+The Scientific Program of the Annual General Meeting – the APA Scientific Conference - held annually in March is regarded for its excellence as an educational and social event.
+The Alberta Psychiatric Association Foundation, an accredited charity, raises money for education and research.